-Haiti Outreach has developed and operates with this four-point community development model in order to have the projects in which we engage be long-term and sustainable.
+Haiti Outreach has developed and operates with a philosophy that projects be long-term and sustainable.
 Our goal is to assist the people to help materialize what they need, provide coaching and training so that a competent management team is in place, make sure that they have an open and public handling of the money required to maintain the project, and then turn it over to them.
-The points are:

-2) they must organize, with our assistance, and participate in all levels of planning, including bringing any resources they have or can generate to help create the project.
+Total Involvement: The community must organize, with our assistance, and participate in all levels of planning, including bringing any resources they can to help create the project.

-4) there must be an economically viable maintenance plan established that will be managed by the community group, with shared oversight and transparency for the collection and expenditure of the funds used for maintenance and repair.
+Financial Sustainability: An economically viable maintenance plan is established and managed by the community group, with shared oversight and transparency for the collection and expenditure of the funds used for maintenance and repair.

 Development vs Relief

-While Haiti Outreach typically is not involved in relief efforts, when disasters occur, we are often well positioned to provide some aid until relief agencies can get to the disaster site.
+While Haiti Outreach typically is not involved in relief efforts, when disasters occur, we are often well positioned to provide aid until relief agencies can arrive.
 When hurricanes lead to major floods, for example, we are able to bring potable water to the victims using our water trucks that are normally used in our well drilling.
-We also suspended our routine projects and did whatever we could to help during the first few months after the earthquake in January of 2010.
-We provide such humanitarian aid when emergencies occur and we are able to help.

 We believe that what distinguishes our organization from most non-profits operating in Haiti is that we require community participation and responsibility throughout the entire life of any project.